-The Bleeding Tooth Mushroom can be found in the BC coastal region, it resides mostly in coniferous forests.
-The Bleeding Tooth can also be found in Europe and and a few other areas in the far east.
+The Bleeding Tooth Mushroom can be found in the Pacific Northwest, it resides mostly in coniferous forests.
+The Bleeding Tooth can also be found in Europe and a few other areas in the far east.

-When you first see the bleeding tooth, you will be amazed at the red color, looks so much like blood, but look more closely and it becomes obvious that the fungus is producing the red fluids through its own small pores.
-On most specimens you will see that it does resemble blood, but the color can also be light pink, yellow, orange or beige in color.
+When you first see the bleeding tooth, you will be amazed at the red color, which looks so much like blood but look more closely, and it becomes obvious that the fungus is producing the red fluids through its own small pores.
+On most specimens, you will see that it does resemble blood, but the color can also be light pink, yellow, orange, or beige.
 Some say it even resembles candy.
 Though not uncommon in our part of the world, most people upon seeing it for the first time are completely perplexed by this mushroom.
-It is non edible but quite fascinating to observe in the wild.
+It is non-edible but quite fascinating to observe in the wild.